glic3rinu/django-orchestra/docs/README.md

     ```bash
     orchestra@panel:~ ssh-copy-id root@server.address
     ```
-    Then add the servers to orchestra using the web interface `/admin/orchestration/servers`, check that the SSH connection is working and Orchestra can report the uptime of the servers.
+    Then add the servers using the web interface `/admin/orchestration/servers`, check that the SSH connection is working and Orchestra can report the uptime of the servers.

 2. Now configure service by service (domains, databases, webapps, websites, ...):
     1. Add the route via `/admin/orchestration/route/`